kaichi1342/ChallengePromptMaker/README.md

 ## What is Challenge Prompt Maker?

-*Challenge Prompt Maker* is a docker that  generates drawing challenge prompts from a list of categories along side a four slot color palette in split complementary color scheme.
+*Challenge Prompt Maker* is a docker that  generates drawing challenge prompts from a customizable list of categories along side a four slot color palette in split complementary color scheme.
 The plugin uses HSV to generate the color pairing.

 ---